JacobWoods/SODE-summer-19/README.md

  # Chimera state

- ## Kuramoto.m and Kuramoto_4s
+ ## Kuramoto.m and Kuramoto_4s.m
   these codes work identivcly as in the last model but instead the function that we are modeling is negative so it resembles

   ![equation](https://latex.codecogs.com/gif.latex?-%5Cfrac%7Bk%7D%7BN%7D%5Csum_%7Bi%5Csim%20j%7DG%28u_i-u_j%29sin%28u_i-u_j&plus;%5Calpha%20%29)

+## Stochastic.m and Stochasticint.m
+  Stochastic.m is a function that takes a vector u as an inpout and outputs a vector of i.i.d random varibles for each element of the vector inside a vector each of them are N(0,1).  stochasticint.m is dependent on stochastic.m and takes a timestep dt and a vector U as an input and will integrate an equation like

+## chimerawithstoch.m